 The channel organization for the control channels (except FACCHs and SACCH/T) uses the 51-frame multiframe.
 It is organized in the downlink and uplink as described in figure 3.

 The channel organization for packet data channels uses the 52- multiframe.
-It is organized as described in figure 2a.
+Full rate packet data channels are organized as described in figure 2a1.
+Half rate packet data channels can be organized as described in figure 2a2.